henrythasler/cloud-tileserver/DEVELOPMENT.md

 - Security-Review for Lambda-Code (e.g. SQL-Injection, ...)
 - Change all scripts to use Postgres environment variables (PGUSER, ...)
 - Omit Postgres credentials altogether and use IAM-role instead
+- move lambda-function out of VPC to reduce cold-start-time
 - Add raster endpoint with node-mapbox-gl-native to serve pre-rendered raster-images.

 ## References